exploitsecurityio/DVRPi/README.md

 Step 6.
 Insert SDCARD into RPi and Follow challenge steps

-Produced by: exploitsecurity.io
+Produced by:
+exploitsecurity.io

--<a href="https://x.com/3xploit5ecurit7">Exploit Security on X</a>
+<a href="https://x.com/3xploit5ecurit7">Exploit Security on X</a>